-In addition, countries that are Contracting Parties to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management have specific national obligations with respect to decommissioning nuclear facilities and it is possible, under certain circumstances, that any such Party (i.e. Member State) might have to assume direct responsibility for the decommissioning.
+In addition, countries that are Contracting Parties to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management have specific national obligations in regard to decommissioning nuclear facilities and it is possible, under certain circumstances, that any such Party (i.e. Member State) might have to assume direct responsibility for the decommissioning.
+National policy will usually have regard to this possible eventuality.

-Hence it may be seen that national policy, in one form or another, can impact many of the key factors in a decommissioning strategy.
+Hence it may be seen that national policy, in one form or another, can impinge on many of the key factors in decommissioning strategy described below.